sharedgeo/FDC-Docs/source/FDCToolset.rst

 * For a **line**, click once, then drag to the end of the line and click again.
 * For a **polygon**, click at each change in direction and then double click to close the polygon.

+To edit the feature you created, double click on it.

 .. figure:: /_static/D-NewFeature1.png
    :alt: Create a polygon
    :class: with-border